 Why educate?
 We are collectively creating what we perceive to be reality, including the sun, the moon and the stars.
 As long as our minds see what is reflected by our perception it will continue to exist for us.
 If we stop worshipping the metaphorical demons that exist as our beliefs we will ‘awaken’ to our divinity and heaven will reign upon earth.
 In sport and science there have been experiments carried out on athletes who visualise themselves participating in their sport.
 The same areas of the brain are detected to be active when visualising the activity that are active when engaged in the activity.

-This has led to the hypothesis that the ‘mind’ cannot discern physical reality from imagined reality.
+This has led to the hypothesis that the ‘brain’ cannot discern physical reality from imagined reality.
+This is because the brain is hardware with no ‘self awareness’.
 This is evident from those who suffer from what is termed a ‘phobia’.
 The power of the mind is sometimes at its strongest when thinking about what may happen.
-Thinking about risks or what may or could happen can create chemical reactions within the body which manifest as anxiety and fear that can inhibit behaviour.
+Thinking about risks or what may or could happen creates chemical reactions within the body which manifest as anxiety and fear that can inhibit behaviour.
 If we are trapped within the lamp this means that we are not the lamp.
 The identity is the lamp.
 The identity is a perspective within which the whole of mankind is now trapped.

 The only way we can be freed from our incarceration within this metaphorical lamp is to realise that the lamp does not exist ‘in truth’.
 The lamp is a metaphor for the mind of the identity.
 The identity only exists for as long as we believe it is us.
 We are the light.
 We are not the lamp.
 The ego mind that is represented by a metaphorical lamp is constructed of beliefs.
 Our identity is who we each believe we are.
 We are trapped within an existential paradigm.
 This existential paradigm is the paradigm of the perspective.
 ‘In truth’ we are the omnipotent genie written about in fairy tales and folklore.
 This makes us unlimited.